Gakuto1112/NodeJSLogger/.github/README.md

 # NodeJSLogger
-This module formats log outputs to make it easy to see!
+This module formats log outputs to make them easy to see!

 It adds date and time when the log output, file name that calls log functions, and log type.